dianisley/DV-Challenge/README.md

     - 8-30 days: 50% penalty.
     - 31-90 days: 25% penalty.
     - 91+ days: 10% penalty.

-## Part 4: Preparing the IT Systems for the Demand
+## :four: Preparing the IT Systems for the Demand

 Objective: Forecast future booking demand to ensure IT systems can handle peak loads.